Kratom is an evergreen tree indigenous to Southeast Asia.

 Note that stimulating strains of kratom will enhance the unwanted experience of withdrawal.

 Even if you take a sedative strain, there are still some potential side effects of using kratom to watch out for.
 This is why it’s not a good idea to use kratom for the first time while withdrawing from benzos.
-You should already be familiar with how your body responds to kratom before you use it for this application.
+You should already know how your body responds to kratom before using it for this application.

 Kratom can cause nausea, especially in large doses.

-When you’re taking kratom for benzo withdrawal, you’ll generally want to take it in higher doses to leverage the sedative effects.
+You’ll generally want to take kratom in higher doses to leverage the sedative effects when you’re taking kratom for benzo withdrawal.
 As such, the possibility of experiencing nausea is high.

 For most users, kratom’s positive effects far outweigh the negatives.